 At first glance, it would seem that the “Senior Service,” with its promised new warships, might escape the worst of the likely cuts.
 However, a serious capability gap looks likely.
 The Times states that “in the middle of this decade a third of the Type 23 frigate fleet and half the nuclear attack submarines will have to be retired on safety grounds” before planned replacements are available.

-The reduction in available frigates and submarines once again raises the question of whether the Royal Navy will have sufficient escorts for its aircraft carriers, an issue that The War Zone has highlighted on numerous occasions.
+The reduction in available frigates and submarines once again raises the question of whether the Royal Navy will have sufficient escorts for its aircraft carriers, an issue that The War Zone

 The Royal Navy has, in the past, been repeatedly targeted for cuts, primarily to pay for its aircraft carriers.
 In particular, this has included dramatically reducing its amphibious warfare capability.
 However, according to the report, the current major shipbuilding programs are secure.
 These are expected to yield an unspecified number of Type 32, eight Type 26, and five Type 31 frigates, as well as the future solid support ships that will supply the Carrier Strike Group, plus new multirole research vessels.

 Should all these reported cuts be included in the upcoming defense review, there will no doubt be opposition from various different sides, but they will have to be seen in the context of plans for a new approach to British foreign policy after Brexit — it’s notable that increased overall defense spending is counterbalanced by major cuts to overseas aid, for example.

 One pillar of the new defense strategy is based on research and development with the aim of boosting local industry with contracts to build warships and, in the future, the Tempest fighter.